-There will be three exams during the semester that will cover the material discussed in class or included in the assigned reading; each exam will contain approximately 25 multiple-choice questions.
+There will be two exams during the semester that will cover the material discussed in class, included in the assigned reading as well as class assignments; each exam will contain approximately 30 multiple-choice questions.
 Although a final exam is not planned for this class, a time slot during the final exam period will be requested in the event that the tentative class schedule (noted below) must be modified due to unforeseen circumstances such as inclement weather or building closure.
 Although that is unlikely, you should plan to stay in the Austin area through the end of the final exam period.
 Additional details regarding exams and possible changes to the tentative course schedule will be discussed in class.